Introduction

 This command is particularly useful when you use branch references as the parameters.
 It’s a simple way to show the differences between 2 branches.
 Consider the following command:

-the feature branch, but aren’t in the master branch.
+the feature branch, but aren’t in the main branch.
 In other words,

 this is how far feature has progressed since it forked off of